threefoldfoundation/www_vdc/content/docs/start-how/index.md

 - You'll see the option to create your Virtual Data Center.
 - Simply choose the option you want to launch from the menu.
-- You'll need to log in through Threefold Connect, an authenticator for the ThreeFold Now ecosystem.
+- You'll need to log in through Threefold Connect, an authenticator for the full ThreeFold ecosystem.
 - You can find more on ThreeFold Connect [here](https://manual.threefold.io/#/threefold_connect_install).

 ## Next, use the guided setup to create your private VDC